How to Identify a Diamond

 Fill a glass with water to put your stone in it.
 If your stone floats, it means it is not a diamond.

-Test the hardness of your diamond by scratching glass.
+Test your diamond's hardness by scratching glass

 Mirror test: check that you cannot see through the diamond

-Ask for advice from a certified jeweler or diamond dealer.
+Consult a certified jeweler or diamond dealer

 Synthetic diamonds